-These are little things that you do that indicate enthusiasm for the class, or more than the usual attentiveness to assignments, or acts that help the teaching environment.
+These are things that you do to indicate enthusiasm for the class that fall outside the framework of required work-more than the usual attentiveness to assignments, acts that help the teaching environment, additional work that explores a topic (addressed in class or new but related to the course) in depth or in a way different than what has been done in class.
 This might be Web links you find that are of special value, or an extended comment you send by email about something that interested you, or finding an error in my website or other instructions.
 I acknowledge these things.
+You are welcome, at any time, to do work on your own-from conception to submission-along these guidelines: it is something you want to do, and it is relevant to the class.
+I will not provide guidelines on what or how much.
+Submit to my email account.
+(See the note below about submission.)

-This type of extra credit is grade-relevant only if, on the whole, you seem to be participating well in the class.
+This type of extra credit is grade-relevant only if, on the whole, you have been consistently already fully engaged in the class.
+It is NOT meant to help repair a soft grade that is the result of earlier missed assignments or grades that you are not satisfied with.
+It is an opportunity for you to explore and learn in a way that works well for you.

 It cannot replace assignments.
 Indeed, it might work against you if I conclude that you are only interested in your grade and believe the extra credit can substitute for work on the regular assignments.
-This is an opportunity to show enthusiasm and share ideas and help others, not polish your grade although, indirectly, it does have that affect sometimes.
+This is an opportunity to show enthusiasm and share ideas and help others, not polish your grade.